James-J-Barry/High-Vis-Grades/README.md

 ## To-do
-~~Figure out how to gather information from Gradescope HTML~~
-- display all current assignment types and their weights on the page
-- have all of the buttons and info currently stuffed at the top of the page be in a nice panel
+~~Figure out how to gather information from Gradescope HTML~~ ~~ have all of the buttons and info currently stuffed at the top of the page be in a nice panel~~
 -